Law of Guernsey: Language

 French was the only official language of the Bailiwick, until 1948 when it changed to English.
 Some laws kept the old language for longer, for instance, all deeds for the sale and purchase of real estate in Guernsey were written in French until 1971.

 Alderney

 Alderney enjoys full autonomy in law (except in matters of foreign affairs and defence, as the other Channel Islands); however, in 1948 Alderney adopted a new constitution which created a fully elected government and changed the courts.
 Under the terms of an agreement (known as "the 1948 Agreement") entered into between the Government of Alderney and the Government of Guernsey, certain matters were delegated to Guernsey.
 These are known as "the transferred services" which include policing, customs and excise, airport operations, health, education and social services.
 In return for the cost of providing the transferred services, Guernsey has been permitted by Alderney to levies various taxes and duties on Alderney at the same rate as in Guernsey.

+Case law

+Guernsey has a system of binding vertical precedent, unlike neighbouring Jersey.
+This originates from the case of Morton v Paint, which ruled that Privy Council decisions on Guernsey, but not on other jurisdictions, are binding on Guernsey's lower courts and decisions of the Court of Appeal are binding on the Royal Court, but not on itself.
+In other words, a court can bind lower courts, but cannot bind itself.